Urology Physician Salary 2026

 What Is the Average Urologist Salary?

 Urology remains one of the highest-paid surgical specialties as workforce shortages, aging demographics, and growing procedural demand continue to outpace physician supply.
-Most urologists earn between $496,000 and $590,000 annually, with practice structure, surgical volume, geographic demand, and subspecialty focus driving the widest variation.
+Most urologists earn between $500,000 and $560,000 annually, with compensation varying based on practice structure, surgical volume, geographic demand, and subspecialty focus.

 Source What it Measures Compensation